your-trickster/your-trickster.github.io/wiki/tetrachotomies.md

 Subdivisions:

 - **Qi** (rationale, revision, questimity) — a certain distancing from the rest of society, support of individual freedoms.
 Judge people based on their inner world and development, mores and individual features {NeTi, FiSe, TiNe, SeFi};
-- **De** (rationale, conduction, declatimity) – embracing society by either occupying a niche or transforming it, valuing one's own inner continuous and integral identity, needs and desires.
+- **De** (rationale, conduction, declatimity) – embracing society by either occupying a niche or transforming it, valuing one's own inner continuous and integral identity, needs and desires, individual will.
 Judge others based on their actions and intentions {NiTe, FeSi, TeNi, SiFe};
 - **Qe** (harmony, conduction, questimity) – place the most value on belonging to a group, being a part of society, often aspire to elitarism.
 Judge others based on their status {TeSi, NiFe, SiTe, FeNi};
 - **Di** (harmony, revision, declatimity) – being the best, reducing people to the role they occupy.
 Don't like excessive complexity in people.
 Judge others based on their social role {TiSe, NeFi, SeTi, FiNe}.